ampproject/amp-wp/.github/ISSUE_TEMPLATE/bug_report.md

 * <!-- One or more bullet points for acceptance criteria. -->

-## Implementation Brief
+## Implementation brief

-* <!-- One or more bullet points for how to technically resolve the issue. -->
+* <!-- One or more bullet points for how to technically resolve the issue.
+For significant Implementation Design, it is ok use a Google document **accessible by anyone**. -->

+## QA testing instructions

+* <!-- One or more bullet points to describe how to test the implementation in QA. -->

 ## Changelog entry

 * <!-- One sentence summarizing the PR, to be used in the changelog. -->

+## Demo

+* <!-- A video or screenshots demoing the implementation. -->